-With web host backups, your web hosting provider automatically backs up your website files and database.
+If you use a Managed WordPress hosting company, you don’t have to worry about backups.
+They automatically back up your site for you!
 You don’t need to do a thing.
-Your site is automatically backed up nightly (or even more often) without any intervention on your part.
-Some web hosts allow you to specify where you want your backups stored and whether or not to back up certain parts of your site.
+Your WordPress files and database are automatically backed up nightly (or even more often) without any intervention on your part.
+Some Managed WordPress hosts even allow you to specify where you want your backups stored and whether or not to back up certain parts of your site.

-Automated backups are one of the primary reasons we recommend managed WordPress hosting from WPEngine or GoDaddy.
-They include automatic WordPress backups as part of every plan, giving you the peace of mind that comes from knowing your site is protected.
+Every one of the companies we recommend include automated WordPress backups as part of every plan, giving you the peace of mind that comes from knowing your site is protected.